 To make sure our sector policies are implemented consistently, we have invested in more than 75 Sustainability Risk Managers across our business.
 These risk managers, based in the Credit Risk function, have local or regional responsibilities for advising on and managing environmental and social risks, and play a key role in the approval process for high-risk relationships or transactions.
 Sustainability Risk Managers are supported by Group Sustainability Risk, a central team responsible for developing policies, guidance, processes and training.

-In 2017, we rolled out a training module for relationship and risk managers globally on our sustainability risk policies, and their own responsibilities, to ensure consistent implementation.
-By the end of the year, more than 9,000 of our employees had completed our internally designed training module on sustainability risk.
+We ensure that, globally, our relationship and risk managers are trained on our sustainability risk policies, and their own responsibilities, to ensure consistent implementation.
+By the end of 2017, more than 9,000 of our employees had completed our internally designed training module on sustainability risk.

 We continue to engage with customers and stakeholders so we can improve our policies and the way they are implemented.
-We believe that independent certification schemes can play an important role in banks’ and companies’ management of sustainability risk in global supply chains, and we are supporting the development of selected schemes, for example in the forestry and agricultural commodities sectors.
+We believe that independent certification schemes can play an important role in banks’ and companies’ management of sustainability risk in global supply chains, and we continue to support the development of selected schemes, for example in the forestry and agricultural commodities sectors.

 Forestry and agricultural commodities